 I caught on pretty quickly that the Thai’s are in no hurry to do most things (Thai time).
 Tourists would become agitated fast.
 Why was the boat not leaving when they said it would?
 I overheard a local boatman saying to someone, “Why are you getting so angry?
 You are getting this boat to an island to lie in the sun and relax.
 Why do you think you can’t do that here whilst you wait?”

 4. Being called fat is not an insult

-If you’re in Asia and someone tells you you’re fat, I’m afraid you’re going to have to suck it up.
-It doesn’t carry the same negative connotations that it does in our part of the world, with many rural areas seeing it as an indication that you are wealthy enough to feed yourself.
+If you’re in Asia and someone tells you you’re fat, enjoy it.
+Being told you’re fat isnt thrown around like an insult the way it is in our part of the world.
+Many rural areas see it as an indication that you are wealthy enough to feed yourself.
 I found (most of the time) it was being used to refer to the fact that I looked healthy.
-If I had £1 for every time someone told me I was a “big lady”… (I’m a UK size 8!!!).
+If I had £1 for every time someone told me I was a “big lady”… (I’m a UK size 8).

 5. Don’t take your medical system for granted

 Whilst living in the South of Thailand, I got a urine infection.
 At home, I’d have nipped to the chemist and picked up one of those cranberry powder sachets that go in your water.
 Job done.
 Thailand didn’t have that.
 The pharmacy couldn’t help, and after 2 days of trying my best to flush it away naturally, it got so bad that I went to A&E. Here, they refused to believe I had a kidney infection, charging me for expensive kidney stone tests before sending me away.
 A day later, I paid for a boat to take me to the International hospital who ended up putting me on a drip to clear my (out of control) kidney infection.
 It cost me £200.
 I’ll never slam the UK NHS system again.